Major Research Grants

 Pursuant to that objective, the Foundation requires that each recipient of a major research or archival grant or a faculty or doctoral dissertation fellowship submit to the Foundation certain reports and findings.
 Common to all grants and fellowships is the requirement to submit a 3-4 page executive summary of the grantee’s work in PDF format.
 The Foundation intends to post that summary on the Foundation’s website.
 In addition, the Foundation is prepared to post on the Foundation’s website a link to the grantee’s entire final report.

-Notice of Final Report (NFR) and Self-Assessment Form (SAF)
+Notice of Final Report (NFR)

 Requests for Grants